-- Particulate matter both particles smaller than 10 micrometres (PM10) and those smaller than 2.5 micrometre (PM{2.5}) - which arises primarily from diesel fuel combustion, brake/tyre wear and road dust. - Nitrogen oxides (NO_x), in particular nitrogen dioxide (NO2) which is emitted primarily from diesel and petrol fuel combustion.
+- Particulate matter both particles smaller than 10 micrometres (PM10) and those smaller than 2.5 micrometres (PM{2.5}) - which arises primarily from diesel fuel combustion, brake/tyre wear and road dust. - Nitrogen oxides (NO_x), in particular nitrogen dioxide (NO2) which are emitted from diesel and petrol fuel combustion.